phongduong/my-portfolio/data/posts/a-small-act-can-make-a-huge-impact-on-your-life.md

 ---
 title: A small act can make a huge impact on someone's life
-description: It's an amazing Friday
 date: 2020-10-02T14:22:15.052Z
 tag: personal
 ---

 When I woke up this morning, I couldn't image how amazing today would be.

 An old friend contacted and asked me to helped him solve a problem.
 He asked me to extract a list of strings that match a pattern out of the given string.
 It was kind of easy problem to me.
 I just used a regex pattern and Javascript `match()` function to do it.